Skip to main content

 At the time of writing the modestly sized mobile merchant I manage has an unbelievably high score of 96/100.
 I’ll happily take it, but it is just a quirk of the maths when you only make a few sales.
 If I decline a single sale the ranking will probably fall by 20%.

-A merchant that I used to manage switched agencies (not my fault!).
-Looking at their performance score a month later their “order approval” score jumped to 100%.
+The merchant performance score can help identify obvious issues when the score is very low (or very high).
+For example, a merchant that I used to manage switched agencies (not my fault!).
+Looking at their performance score a month later their “order approval” score had jumped to 100%.

 They sold expensive bespoke furniture with long lead times and very high cancellation rates so this just wasn’t possible.

-It was obvious that the new agency was approving every sale without waiting for cancellations or returns.
+It was obvious that the new agency had started approving every commission without waiting or checking for cancelled or returned.
 Luckily we let the merchant know in time and saved tens of thousand pounds in incorrect commissions.

 This article was written as part of the Beginners Guide to Awin Access.
 As it became longer it was moved to its own article.
 You can find even more information on this topic in the book Affiliate Management for Self-managed Programs, available on Amazon.